 - Know your Risk to Flooding: If you are in a highly urbanized area or a low lying spot that is prone to flooding, you should understand the risks that come with flooding and how to protect your livelihood and property.

-- Have an Emergency Kit/Plan Ready: If you're in an area that may get cut off for days after a flooding event, t's important to have a kit ready with food, water, medicine, batteries and some form of device for communication.
+- Have an Emergency Kit/Plan Ready: If you're in an area that may get cut off for days after a flooding event, it's important to have a kit ready with food, water, medicine, batteries and some form of device for communication.